 The practice health and safety policies and procedures were reviewed on a regular basis.
-The policies and procedures were discussed periodically during practice meetings as part of an annual system for monitoring and improving safety and help ensure that staff were aware of their responsibilities.
+The policies and procedures were discussed periodically during practice meetings to help ensure that staff were aware of their responsibilities.
 A health and safety risk assessment was in place, which assessed risks associated with the practice premises and equipment.
 This assessment was reviewed periodically and updated as required.